Mpho-BBD/Joke-Of-The-Day/frontend/jokesapi/README.md

 Default page for endpoints that do not exist.

+## Dev Mode

+When you do `ng serve` the frontend will launch in dev mode.
+You can navigate to any endpoint without out needing to login.

+# Angular Doc

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.